 - BTEC Applied Science

-We also support students for whom Level 2 studies are an appropriate pathway, including students who are improving their achievement in English and mathematics.
+We also support students to access Level 2 studies, including students who are improving their achievement in English and Mathematics.

 Vocational Level 3 assessment comprises a range of continuous assessment, controlled assessments and formal examinations.
-Students’ progress is carefully tracked and monitored by individual teachers, subject leaders and sixth form leadership.
+Students’ progress is carefully tracked and monitored by individual teachers, subject leaders and the Sixth Form leadership team.

-Brimsham Green sixth formers participate in a comprehensive enrichment programme.
-For example, students are able to: pursue an Extended Project Qualification (EPQ); engage in the Young Enterprise programme; participate in the Grass Routes programme; volunteer to work with lower school students by running clubs in lunchtimes such as Read Aloud, Manga and Harry Potter Club.
+Brimsham Green Sixth Formers participate in a comprehensive enrichment programme.
+For example, students are able to: pursue an Extended Project Qualification (EPQ); engage in the Peter Lloyd’s Tycoon business enterprise programme; organise events and activities as they complete the Level 3 Sports Leaders programme, support national antenatal and bereavement charities whilst learning and developing crochet skills; volunteer to work with lower school students by running clubs in lunchtimes such as Read Aloud, Manga and Harry Potter Club.
 Students also volunteer to work in partner primary schools and local nurseries; participate in the National Citizenship Service; or work closely with senior citizens in the local area.
 A wide range of sports and mentoring activities are also included within the school’s enrichment programme.
-The Duke of Edinburgh programme extends to Gold Award.
+The Duke of Edinburgh programme extends through Silver and onto the Gold Award.

-Finally, sixth form students also receive a personalised programme of Personal, Social and Health Education (PSHE).
-Within this part of the curriculum, students continue to develop their independent study skills and receive personalised careers education and guidance.
+Finally, Sixth Form students also receive a personalised programme of Personal, Social and Health Education (PSHE).
+Within this part of the curriculum, students continue to develop their independent study skills, receive Sex and Relationships Education, and receive personalised careers education and guidance.
 Students are fully supported in all their future career aspirations.
-A very high proportion of students complete the UCAS application process, including those students who complete Oxbridge applications.
+A very high proportion of students complete the UCAS application process, including those students who complete Oxbridge applications and Russell Group.
+We also support significant numbers who go on to higher and degree level apprenticeships.
 The impact is shown within our destinations data.